 THE 6·20 PROJECT

-World Psychedelics Day 6·20, 2021 planted the seed for an annual, global day of discussion and celebration dedicated to building awareness of, and respect for, the therapeutic and life-enhancing potential of synthetic psychedelics and traditional psychoactive plant medicines.
+The inaugural World Psychedelics Day 6·20, 2021 planted the seed for an annual, global day of discussion and celebration dedicated to building awareness of, and respect for, the therapeutic and life-enhancing potential of synthetic psychedelics and traditional psychoactive plant medicines.

 In 2021, we recorded a number of incisive online dialogues and trialogues with leading thinkers and activists.
 Click here for access to replay screenings.